Generic Profile Template

 Research in Music and Education

 It May Sound Scary: Gothic Underpinnings in George Crumb’s Madrigals.
 With Stephanie Saunders-Pandolfi de Rinaldis.
-Musicology and Cultural Science electronic scientific journal, Tbilisi, Georgia.
-Forthcoming in 2018.
+GESJ: Musicology and Cultural Science 2017, No. 2 (16).
+Tbilisi, Georgia.

 Interpreting folk humor and wisdom, Estonian style: Lepo Sumera's vocal cycle as a window to the language and tradition.
 Symposium on Singing and Song 2015 Proceedings.
 Memorial University of Newfoundland, Canada